run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 1. Login to the Run:ai UI at `company-name.run.ai`.
 2. Press the ![Tools and Settings](img/tools-and-settings.svg) icon, then select *Users*.
 3. Press *New user* and enter the user's email address, then press *Create*.
 4. Review the new user information and note the temporary password that has been assigned.
-To send the user an introductory email, select the checkbox.
 5. Press *Done* when complete.

 ## Users Table